hasura/ndc-qdrant/README.md

 ## Qdrant Connector Overview

+# TODO: Update README with new CLI workflow

 The Qdrant Data Connector allows for connecting to a Qdrant instance giving you an instant GraphQL API that supports querying on top of your data.
 This uses the [Typescript Data Connector SDK](https://github.com/hasura/ndc-sdk-typescript) and implements the [Data Connector Spec](https://github.com/hasura/ndc-spec).

 In order to use this connector you will need a Qdrant database setup.
 This connector currently only supports querying.